Suicide Call Back Service

-Some examples of negative life events that have been linked to suicidal thoughts include:
+Negative life events that may be linked to suicidal thoughts

-- Any significant loss, for example, the death of a loved one
+- Any significant loss (the death of a loved one)

 - Relationship breakdown